EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustdoc-lints-html.md

 ```

-This is currently "allow" by default, but it is intended to make this a
+This is currently “allow” by default, but it is intended to make this a
 warning in the future.
 This is intended as a means to introduce new users on*how* to document their crate by pointing them to some instructions on how to
 get started, without providing overwhelming warnings like `missing_docs`might.